ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 In case of a forgotten password, click the **Forgot your Password?** link and follow the indicated instructions to reset your password.

-OBS: When connected to an LDAP or OIDC  server, you need to reset the password function within the LDAP or OIDC server configuration.
+OBS: When connected to an LDAP or OIDC  server, you need to reset the password function from within the LDAP or OIDC server configuration.